Kenny Boyle: Education and career

 His debut novel The Tick and the Tock of the Crocodile Clock, about an aspiring writer from the Southside of Glasgow, was published by Lightning Books in May 2022.
 Inspired by Peter Pan, the novel was written during the COVID-19 pandemic after Boyle was diagnosed with anxiety and depression.
 He has said of it: 'The book is about not wanting to grow up into what society hopes for adults to be and having that conflict of interest between your younger self and the adult you’re growing up to be.'
+In July 2023, the book was named a finalist in the Book Bloggers' Novel of The Year Award.

-In February 2022 he sought help from the public to find the inspirational primary school teacher who had made him promise to send her his first book when it was published.
-Twenty-six years on, he managed to find her when the story went viral on social media and was then picked up on TV, radio and in the press.
+In February 2022, he sought help from the public to find the inspirational primary school teacher who had made him promise to send her his first book when it was published.
+Twenty-six years on from making the promise, he managed to find her when the story went viral on social media and was then picked up on TV, radio and in the press.